-Find out what Jersey has to offer visiting yachtsmen
+Find out what Jersey has to offer visiting mariners

-Jersey and the Channel Islands experience some of the largest tidal ranges in the world (up to 12 metres), providing yachtsmen with some of the most exhilarating sailing imaginable.
+Jersey and the Channel Islands experience some of the largest tidal ranges in the world (up to 12 metres), providing mariners with some of the most exhilarating sailing imaginable.

 Combined with Jersey’s climate (the island is officially recognised as the sunniest place in Britain), this provides visitors with fantastic opportunities to explore what the Island has to offer both on sea and ashore.

 Arts and entertainment

 The marinas are also close to the Waterfront, where there is a multi-screen cinema.

 There are two theatres in St Helier that have visiting performers and shows from all over the world.
 Fort Regent also hosts similar events.

 Jersey has a rich and varied history and has several museums and sites that allow you to explore and experience the island’s past.

 Two of Jersey’s museums are just minutes away from the marinas: